UniversalDependencies/docs/_ga/index.md

 Clefting or fronting is a commonly used structure in the Irish language and described in more detail in [csubj:cleft]().
 Elements are fronted to predicate position to create emphasis or focus.
 Irish clefts differ from clefts in English in that there is more freedom with regards to the type of sentence element that can be fronted (Stenson, 1981, p.99).
 In Irish, the structure is as follows: Copula, followed by the fronted element (Predicate), followed by the rest of the sentence (Relative Clause).
 The predicate can take the form of a noun phrase (headed by pronoun, noun, verbal noun), or adjectival, prepositional or adverbial phrases.

+Nominal Fronting:
+* _Is leabhar a thug sí dó_ "It's a book that she gave to him"

  Adverbial Fronting:
 * _Is laistigh de bhliain a déanfar é_ "It's within a year that it will be done"